Turning the informal into the new normal: Social accountability in a federalizing NepalLauren Keevill · July 30, 2021

 Through projects like USAID’s Sajhedari Bikaas: Partnership for Local Development activity and the current UK FCDO-funded Social Accountability in the Health Sector (SAHS) project, Pact has critically examined and engaged in these questions.
 We have investigated the country’s health sector and shared our analysis to promote best practices and learning for effective social accountability in the health sector.

-In 2020, Pact’s SAHS project synthesized key insights, trends, and recommendations in These included applied political economy analyses, case studies, and situational analyses anchored in primary qualitative data collected from key informant interviews and focus group discussions from seven provinces, 22 districts, and nearly 1,500 respondents.
+In 2020, Pact’s SAHS project synthesized key insights, trends, and recommendations.
+These included applied political economy analyses, case studies, and situational analyses anchored in primary qualitative data collected from key informant interviews and focus group discussions from seven provinces, 22 districts, and nearly 1,500 respondents.
 Pact’s analytic work has focused on how the federalization process – devolving power and building municipal governing bodies – has affected social accountability mechanisms in Nepal’s health sector.

 The results offer a window into the accountability ecosystem in Nepal and, alongside it, some of the challenges accountability advocates may face around the world, particularly in places undergoing the federalization process.
 The full report, entitled Leaning into Local: Impact of Federalisation on Social Accountability Processes in the Health Sector of Nepal, explores the impact of federalism on social accountability in the health sector and examines some of the challenges Nepal faces devolving power to the municipal level.